Lazy Luddite Log

 Political Activism

 A theme seems to be that every successive generation thinks that a degree of richness has been lost from Campus life.
 I remember my VCE Politics teacher aghast after her visit to an Open Day to discover that the biggest group on campus was the Chocaholics.
-For her this reflected a trivialization of a setting that had in her student days in the 1970s been a virulent seedbed of political debate and activity.
-But then I got there to discover it was a virulent seedbed of political debate and activity.
+For her this reflected a trivialization of a setting that had in her student days in the 1970s been a fertile seedbed of political debate and activity.
+But then I got there to discover it was a fertile seedbed of political debate and activity.
 Everything is relative right?

 We had Student General Meetings (SGMs) - do they happen anymore?
 They were the ultimate decision-making body of the Student Association (other than referenda) and it was there that I discovered that the mass meeting model of democracy is very much rule by the most engaging orator.
 We had lots of debates between different student groups - usually the Debaters versus a topic-relevant group but sometimes other more interesting and truly invested rivals faced off.
 And then-as-now there were student elections.
 There are two big changes in those.

 One happened while I was still a student and it was a shift towards the use of content-free names for student election tickets.
 One ticket in particular with the name Spectrum had huge success on a platform that they were supposedly apolitical.
 They totally trounced the then-dominent Labor Students.
 Naturally I was suspicious of the 'we are just students' mantra of Spectrum.
-Some investigation showed them to be an alliance of students who truly were interested in everyday student issues with some involvement and direction by non-party political moral-conservatives.
+Some investigation showed them to be an alliance of students who truly were interested in everyday student issues with some involvement and direction by non-party political communitarians and religious international students.
 They are long-gone now but the legacy of every bloody political group using a stupid name that says nothing seems entrenched.

 The other happened (if memory serves) once I had graduated and was just visiting campus around the turn of the century.
 For one fleeting electoral term the radicals who congregate in Wholefoods had a very successful election win and made good use of that short hold on power to reform the way student elections were run.
 Now all paper used in elections has to be provided by the Student Association (and have its own watermark).
 This reduced paper usage and redressed the issue that some tickets were richer than others.
 They also limited some ridiculous gimmicks (like bouncy balls with your ticket logo on them) that had become a part of getting students to even notice there were elections in what is a voluntary ballot.
 I understand that these rules still hold and that is a good thing.

 I did a lot of observing campus politics.
 My only direct involvement (other than as a voter) was that as a graduate I helped the Monash Democrats (the third and last incarnation of that group) to operate and that in my own student days I stood as a candidate for the Korner joke ticket Cannibalism Legalize Now!
 Some of the student politicians had issues comprehending why anyone would want to compete with them just for fun.
-Merely confounding them was a fun thing to do.
+Merely confounding them was an amusing thing to do.

 * * * * *